 - comfortable, clothes/shoes that you do not mind if they get dirty (in the garden, while working with mud or doing some other work.
 Best to bring a sturdy boots that are safe to work on a construction.

 - hat, suncream, your own water bottle, working gloves, rain jacket

 - tent, sleeping bad, sleeping mat

-- your own mug, plate, cutlery, knife, water bottle
+- your own mug, knife, water bottle

 - EU Blue social security card, masks